Universal Quantum Hamiltonians: Consequences of universality

 \subsection{Quantum computation by simulation}

 We can connect universal quantum Hamiltonians to universality for quantum computation.
 Many constructions are now known (e.g.~\cite{janzing05a,lloyd08,Nagaj,childs13,Thompson,Seifnashri}) which show that Hamiltonian simulation is sufficient to perform universal quantum computation.
-Indeed, this was already shown for universal \emph{classical} computation by Feynman~\cite{feynman85}.
+Indeed, this was already shown for universal classical computation by Feynman~\cite{feynman85}, and his construction can easily be extended to quantum computation.
 See~\cite{nagaj08} for much more on this ``Hamiltonian quantum computer'' model, and many further references.

 One representative example is a result of Nagaj~\cite{Nagaj}, who showed that for any polynomial-time quantum computation on $n$ qubits there is a 2\nbd-local Hamiltonian $H$ on $\poly(n)$ qubits with $\|H\| = O(\poly(n))$, a time $t = O(\poly(n))$, and an easily constructed product state $\ket{\phi_0}$, such that the output of the computation can be determined (with high probability) by applying $e^{-iHt}$ to $\ket{\phi_0}$ and measuring the resulting state $\ket{\phi_t}$ in the computational basis.
 The description of $H$ can be constructed in polynomial time.